A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Experimental Results

-We can observe several trends across the experiments: \begin{list}{\labelitemi}{\leftmargin=1.7em} \item[--] \textbf{FG vs. SG}: Although the performance of SG methods can be catastrophic if the step size is not chosen carefully (e.g., the \emph{covertype} data), with a carefully-chosen step size the SG methods do substantially better than FG methods on the first few passes through the data (e.g., the \emph{rcv1} data).
-In contrast, FG methods are not sensitive to the step size and because of their steady progress we also see that FG methods slowly catch up to the SG methods and eventually (or will eventually) pass them (e.g., the \emph{protein} data). \item[--] \textbf{(FG and SG) vs. SAG}: The SAG iterations seem to achieve the best of both worlds.
+We can observe several trends across these experiments: \begin{list}{\labelitemi}{\leftmargin=1.7em} \item[--] \textbf{FG vs. SG}: Although the performance of SG methods can be catastrophic if the step size is not chosen carefully (e.g., the \emph{quantum} and \emph{covertype} data), with a carefully-chosen step-size the SG methods always do substantially better than FG methods on the first few passes through the data.
+In contrast, the adaptive FG methods in the first experiment are not sensitive to the step size and because of its steady progress the best FG method (L-BFGS) always eventually passes the SG methods. \item[--] \textbf{(FG and SG) vs. SAG}: The SAG iterations seem to achieve the best of both worlds.
 They start out substantially better than FG methods, but continue to make steady (linear) progress which leads to better performance than SG methods.
-In some cases (\emph{protein} and \emph{covertype}), the significant speed-up observed for SAG in reaching low training objectives also translates to reaching the optimal testing objective more quickly than the other methods.
+The significant speed-up observed for SAG in reaching low training costs often also seems to translate into reaching the optimal testing cost more quickly than the other methods.
+We also note that the proposed line-search seems to perform as well or better than choosing the optimal fixed step-size in hind sight.